jacecotton/tcds/utilities/WebComponent/README.md

 Note that you only need to pass the old value to the `_requestUpdate` method if you want it to be accessible from within the `updatedCallback` method.

 ## Styling
+`WebComponent` automatically injects the Design System's shared stylesheet into the shadow DOM.
+This can be changed or disabled by setting the `baseStyles` property.

-The simplest way to style a component is to embed inline styles in the template.
+The simplest way to add scoped component styles is to embed inline styles in the template.

 ```js
 class MyComponent extends WebComponent(HTMLElement) {